odys-z/semantic-jserv/docsync.jserv/docsphinx/issues.rst

 The maximum distance between stamps in syn-change and synode's stamp is half of Nyquence range, Long.MAX_VALUE, 2 ^ 63 -1 in Java.
 Each time the stamp will be increased by 1 for syn-workers looping.
-The longest buffering is the difference of earlest buffered change logs and the latest stamp.
+The longest buffering is the difference of the earliest buffered change logs and the latest stamp.

 If each interval is one second, a year has 3.15 * 10 ^ 7 seconds, the longest time can be correctly buffered is approx. 300 billion years.